keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/login.md

 ### Login Authentication with Functions
 Suppose you have an API which requires you to send a username and password separated by a colon and base64 encoded --- for example, `JohnDoe:TopSecret` (base64 encoded to `Sm9obkRvZTpUb3BTZWNyZXQ=`) in the `X-Authorization` header to an `/auth` endpoint.
-The login endpoint then returns a token, which can be used with other API calls.
+The login endpoint then returns a token which can be used with other API calls.

-The following configuration reads both the login and password parameters from the [`config` section](/extend/generic-extractor/functions/#configuration-attributes) and uses the `login` authorization method to send them to a special `/auth` endpoint.
+The following configuration reads both the login and password parameters from the [`config` section](/extend/generic-extractor/functions/#configuration-attributes) and uses the `login` authorization method to send them to the special `/auth` endpoint.

 {% highlight json %}
 {